-If you have happened upon this article, then you are probably looking for helpful tips, tricks, and resources for your very own Path of Exile quest.
-With PoE finally out of Closed Beta and the game being opened to the general population of the Internet, it is just about the right time to create a hub like this, so that the masses that are just starting today, or will start soon can get an idea of what to do and not be completely lost.
+If you have happened upon this article, then you are probably looking for helpful tips, tricks, and resources for your very own Path of Exile (PoE) quest.
+With PoE out of Closed Beta, this article is perfect to help those that are just starting today, or will start soon.
+Read on to get an idea of what to do and not be completely lost.

 What Class Should I Play?